joymmubichi-bit/Online-Library-Management-System/README.md

 7. How to Compile and Run the Program
 Compile and run the code use the below commands on cmd or visual studio code terminal:

-To compile in VS code use:
-g++ -std=c++11 -Isrc -o library_system.exe main.cpp src/*.cpp
-(after downloading MSYS2 x86_64-20251213.exe - this is a C/C++ compiler for vs code)
+To compile in VS code use this command: g++ -std=c++11 -Isrc -o library_system.exe main.cpp src/*.cpp (after downloading MSYS2 x86_64-20251213.exe - this is a C/C++ compiler for vs code)

-To run use:
+To run use this command:
 .\library_system.exe

 login for admin is: